Inferring networks from time series: a neural approach: Inferring economic cost networks from noisy data

-\subsection{Inferring economic cost networks from noisy data}
+\section{Inferring economic cost networks \\ from noisy data}

 In the previous example the underlying network was a physical entity, but in many cases networks model abstract connections.
 We therefore now consider a commonly used economic model of the coupling of supply and demand \cite{HarrisWilson78, Ellam_2018, Batty_2021} and a dataset of economic activity across Greater London.
 The goal is to learn the entire coupling network, not just to infer the (non-)existence of individual edges.
-In the model, $N$ origin zones, representing economic demand, are coupled to $M$ destination zones, modelling the supply side, through a network whose weights quantify the convenience with which demand from zone $i$ can supplied from zone $j$: the higher the weight, the more demand flows through that edge (see fig. \ref{fig:Harris_Wilson_results}a).
+In the model, $N$ origin zones of sizes $O_i$, representing economic demand, are coupled to $M$ destination zones of sizes $W_j$, modelling the supply side, through a network whose weights quantify the convenience with which demand from zone $i$ can be supplied from zone $j$: the higher the weight, the more demand flows through that edge (see fig. \ref{fig:Harris_Wilson_results}a).
 Such a model is applicable e.g. to an urban setting \cite{Batty_2021}, the origin zones representing residential areas, the destination zones e.g. commercial centres, and the weights quantifying the connectivity between the two (transport times, distances, etc.).
 The resulting cumulative demand at destination zone $j$ depends both on the current size $W_j(t)$ of the destination zone and the network weights $c_{ij}$:

-The sizes $W_j$ are governed by a system of $M$ coupled logistic Stratonovich stochastic differential equations:
+The sizes $W_j$ are governed by a system of $M$ coupled logistic Stratonovich stochastic differential equations

 with given initial conditions $W_j(0)$, see fig. \ref{fig:Harris_Wilson_results}a. $\alpha$, $\beta$, $\kappa$, and $\epsilon$ are scalar parameters.
-Our goal is to infer the connectivities $c_{ij}$ from observations of the time series $\mathbf{O}(t)$ and $\mathbf{W}(t)$.
-The model includes multiplicative noise $B_j$ with variance $\sigma \geq 0$, with $\circ$ signifying Stratonovich integration.
-Crucially, the model depends non-linearly on the network $\mathbf{C}$: classical regression methods are thus not applicable here.
+Our goal is to infer the cost matrix $\mathbf{C} = (c_{ij})$ from observations of the time series $\mathbf{O}(t)$ and $\mathbf{W}(t)$.
+The model includes multiplicative noise with strength $\sigma \geq 0$, where the $\xi_j$ are independent white noise processes and $\circ$ signifies Stratonovich integration \cite{Pavliotis_2014}.
+Crucially, the model depends non-linearly on $\mathbf{C}$.